-As humans, we’re visual beings.
-We retain images much more quickly and more often than words.
-This principle is core making blogs interesting.
-Let’s talk about free tools to improve and optimize blog images.
+Images are core to making blogs interesting.
+Let’s talk about free tools to optimize blog images.

 When we reminisce about our childhood friends and the good times we had, we tend to remember the visuals.
 We forget the words we spoke as we pedaled our bicycles to the park.
 That’s because our brains digest words in the abstract but form detailed images.